(Continued from Part 4.)

 To this Christ was given the task of losing no person but saving all on the last day of mortality and the first day of immortality.
 All people, all Children of God, all beings in whose heart the Christ, Atman, or Buddha-nature dwells, will be raised up in enlightenment on the day that separates their unliberated from their liberated existence; that is, on the day of their ultmate enlightenment.

 Every one who sees the Son, the Christ, the Light of the world, and who focuses on that Light (and we shall hear examples, below, of aspirants who do) shall have that liberation – that “everlasting life.”
 The Christ, the Light of the world, will raise him up on the last day.

 The First Sight of the Christ

-Later chapters will examine what the event of liberation looks like, but in this chapter I would like to examine what the first sight of the Christ looks like.
-Let us listen to masters who have “seen the light” in the experience of illumination that occurs when the spiritual energy, or kundalini, reaches the fourth or heart chakra (not to be confused with the spiritual heart).
+Later chapters will examine what the event of God-Realization looks like, but in this chapter I’d like to examine what the first sight of the Christ looks like.
+Let’s listen to masters who’ve “seen the light” in the experience of illumination that occurs when the spiritual energy, or kundalini, reaches the fourth or heart chakra (not to be confused with the spiritual heart).
 Hindus call this event “spiritual awakening” and Buddhists call it “stream entering.”